Authorize AI-driven state transitions before they bind the enterprise.

 Technical viewTrace, route, no-bind, replay, hash, and packet-field evidence for diligence.

-What is available todayControlled L4 proof, selected packets, output authorization, and L3 signals.
+What is available todayControlled event-level proof, selected packets, output authorization, and L3 signals.

 What requires pilot integrationProduction L5 route completeness and real downstream endpoint token enforcement.